reallyreadit/static/readme.md

 1. **Hosting font and image files used by the various Readup clients.**

-	 These files are included in this repository in the `static` directory.
+	 These files are included in this repository in the `content` directory.
 This will be the root directory of our `static.readup.com` development server.
 2. **Hosting the authentication service popup handler HTML file.**

     This is a single static source file in the `web` repository that is not currently handled by the build system.
 We'll set up an alias at `/common/auth-service-popup-handler/v1/index.html` that points to the source file.